deephaven/examples/README.md

 ## After Installation

-The commands above populate `docker/core/data/examples` in the `deephaven-core` clone with all of the data.
+The commands above mount `docker/core/data/examples` in the `deephaven-core` clone with all of the data.
+This corresponds to `/data` within the docker container.